 Our medical providers at Circle Health Urgent Care in Billerica and Westford can guide you on how to stay healthy so that you and your family can have an enjoyable trip free from illness.
 We offer comprehensive medical services for adults and children who are traveling to other countries, including necessary vaccinations and prescriptions for recommended medications.
 We also provide education on food and water safety and tips for preventing bites from disease-carrying mosquitos.

-Please bring an itinerary of your travel plans and activities, and your current immunization records.
+Please bring an itinerary of your travel plans and activities, and your current immunization records to your appointment.
+Without these records we will have to rely on your questionnaire answers when making recommendations.

 You will then meet with one of our Urgent Care physicians for a consultation, who will review your itinerary, which must include both the flight connections and final destinations.
 Our physician will discuss any medical conditions, allergies or medications you have to determine the appropriateness of recommended vaccines.